artur-ciocanu/launch.en/help/extension-dev/submit/upload-and-test.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

 To test Adobe Experience Platform tag extensions use the tags API and/or command-line tools to upload your extension packages.
-Next, use the Data Collection UI to install your extension package to a property and exercise its capabilities inside a tags library and build.
+Next, use the Data Collection UI to install your extension package to a property and exercise its capabilities inside a tag library and build.

 The following steps assume the use of a Mac OS with node and npm installed and available.